 Seeger had learned five-string banjo from players in the rural South.
 He accompanied his singing with his banjo-playing, and he and his cohort adopted all-purpose fake Southern accents.
 They wore work clothes — a distinguishing apparel then, pre-Gap.
 They dreamed up resumes of poverty and restless travel, borrowed from thousands of displaced farm families and laborers who really did live in Hoovervilles and jungle camps and ride boxcars during the Depression in the desperate search for work.
 Skeptical listeners today may find it hard to imagine that Seeger’s singing and exhortation, which somehow mixed the snootiest Brahmin with faux-dustbowl — all that earnest ramblin’! and singin’! and joinin’ up with the good old union! — could summon even a really dim picketing mineworker to any sense of comradeship.
 Popular Front intellectuals in New York, at any rate, were delighted by this new sound in folk.

-What Seeger really did was sand the roughness off traditional American music.
-His bands the Almanac Singers and, later, the far more influential Weavers, “sang out,” voices thrilling with sincerity, eyeballs strained upward to the mountaintop.
-They elicited clapping along and unity.
-Here was the folk music that leftist musicologists had failed to find among the actual folk.
-Seeger and those who imitated him carried audiences home, forward to a collectivist future of socialist realism, backward to an unsullied American past.
+Seeger’s long-range effect was to sand the roughness off traditional American music.
+His bands the Almanac Singers and, later, the far more influential Weavers “sang out,” voices thrilling with sincerity, eyeballs strained upward to the mountaintop.
+They elicited clapping along and feelings of unity.
+Through the folk music that leftist musicologists had failed to find among the actual folk, Seeger and those who imitated him carried audiences home: forward to a collectivist future of socialist realism, backward to an unsullied American past.

 Joan Baez was a protester.
 Her music sounded just the way leftists had always wished folk music sounded.
 She looked just the way they’d always wished folk singers looked.
-Peter, Paul & Mary took Pete Seeger’s “If I Had a Hammer” to the top ten; in 1963, their version of Bob Dylan’s “Blowin’ in the Wind” reached the top five.
+Peter, Paul & Mary looked and sang that way too.
+They took Pete Seeger’s “If I Had a Hammer” to the top ten; in 1963, their version of Bob Dylan’s “Blowin’ in the Wind” reached the top five.
 In 1965, when Dylan himself had still barely been heard on U.S. radio, Barry McGuire, a Dylan imitator, took the protest anthem “Eve of Destruction” to number one.
-Folk and the dissent from capitalism had now reconnected — and become big business.
+Folk music and dissent from capitalism had now reconnected — and become big business.

 Many since have found charming, in its supposed ass-backwardness, the ailing Guthrie’s assessment of the young Dylan.
 “That boy’s got a voice,” Guthrie is reported to have said.
 “Maybe he won’t make it with his writing, but the boy can sing it.
 He can really sing it.”
 And because Dylan did so much, in the infancy of his career, to sound like Guthrie, the comment might seem merely self-congratulatory.